Muktinath Darshan by Jeep (Drive in/drive out) – 4 Days

 Muktinath is a sacred pilgrimage site for both Hindus and Buddhists lying in the central northern region of Nepal at an altitude of 3,760 meters.
 Likewise, It is located in Mustang district and at a distance of about 18km northeast of Jomsom (2,720m) on the foot of the Thorung La pass (5,416m) of Annapurna Circuit trail.
 It also features as Jomsom to Muktinath trek which ends finally at Nayapul, an ideal trekking destination among adventure enthusiasts.

 Jeep hire to Muktinath is available since the road from Beni-Tatopani to Muktinath is opened.
 It was always a challenge for old-aged pilgrims to trek there on foot.
-Pokhara is the ideal starting point of Muktinath yatra.
+Pokhara is the ideal starting point of Muktinath Temple yatra/tour.
 There are several ways to reach Pokhara.
 Then Pokhara to Muktinath darshan yatra by Jeep completes in just 2 days.

 The total distance from Pokhara to Muktinath Temple is approximately 175 kilometers (110 miles) and the drive by Jeep takes about 8-9 hours.
 Muktinath road condition becomes severely worse during monsoon at the lower section between Beni and Jomsom.